 - Helping your team members do ANY of these things

 These are frequently referred to as the money producing activities in your business.

 Regardless of how much time you spend each week building your network marketing business, you should spend at least 90% of that time on these productive, money producing activities.
 Once again, these are the activities that actually grow your team, increase your volume, and beef up your bonus check.

-Now you know the difference between being busy and being productive.
-I hope you will make the decision to be disciplined with your time and set aside 10-20 hours per week to build your network marketing business.
-During those business hours I hope you will spend 90% or more of your time on the money producing, productive activities, not the busy work.
+Now you know the difference between being busy and being productive in network marketing.
+I hope you will decide to be disciplined with your time and set aside 10-20 hours per week to build your network marketing business.
+During those business hours I hope you will spend 90% or more of your time on the money producing activities, not the busy work.

 Do that and your business will grow!
 Don’t do it and you are only kidding yourself.
 I don’t say this to be harsh.
 You simply need to know the difference.
 In fact, I wish someone would have told me this when I first joined the industry.

 What are your thoughts?
 How do you spend your time?
-Leave a comment below to let me know what you think about being busy vs. being productive.
+Leave a comment below to let me know what you think about being busy vs. being productive in network marketing.
 I look forward to hearing from you.
 Have a great day.

 - 5 Must Read Books for Entrepreneurs

 My Recommended Products & OpportunityIf you're looking for an amazing product line of health and wellness products (at discount store prices) and a lucrative opportunity that does business worldwide, consider today your lucky day!